zarc1411/PixelFogWiki/docs/linux/void-linux/gaming/gta5.md

 prime-run legendary launch 9d2d0eb64d5c44529cece33fe2a46482
 ```

+EDIT- On a new system it worked out of the box.
+I believe it's because Wine had updated to 6.12.
+Well if it doesn't launch OOTB you could try the steps below.

 But it didn't work out of the box.
 I first got some error where it would fail to verify my data.
 After a little bit of googling I found out that I could run it through proton as well.

 [This commment](https://www.reddit.com/r/linux_gaming/comments/ncu4f3/gta_v_doesnt_launch_using_legendary_quits_after/gy77f1l?utm_source=share&utm_medium=web2x&context=3) mentioned that you need to add ``PlayGTAV.exe`` in steam.
 I then looked up how to add it to steam.
 Turns out its pretty simple